selvesandev/nepali-date-js/README.md

 # nepali-date-js

-A Nepali Date library for nepali date parsing and formatting.
+A corrected Nepali Date library for nepali date parsing and formatting (forked from `nepali-date`).
+Includes all the features available at `nepali-date`

 The lunar calendar based on Bikram Samvat seems to have varied from it's original specification.
 As the number of days on each